-- 6. Covers will be worn so there is no noticeable tilt to the sides or back.
-The base of the cover should be parallel to the ground (see Attachment A-Photos #3 and 4). - (i) Command Staff (Commander and higher) may wear a navy blue "Eisenhower" jacket with sleeve insignia. - (j) Service Stripes shall be gold in color and worn on the left sleeve of all long-sleeve shirts.
+- (h) Standard issue cover with hat piece, chinstrap, and screw-in "P" buttons.
+The covers will have the following accessories: - Covers for the Chief of Police will also have a gold-colored "Oak Leaf and Acorn" design on the cover's bill. - Covers for assistant chiefs will have a gold-colored velour chinstrap and gold "P" buttons. - Covers for sergeants and commanders will have gold metal chinstraps and "P" buttons. - 4.
+Covers for senior officers and below will have silver chinstraps and "P" buttons. - 5.
+Covers will have the standard hat piece, denoting the wearers rank.
+The hat piece will be gold for sergeants and above and silver for all others. - 6.
+Covers will be worn so there is no noticeable tilt to the sides or back.
+The base of the cover should be parallel to the ground. - (i) Command Staff (Commander and higher) may wear a navy blue "Eisenhower" jacket with sleeve insignia. - (j) Service Stripes shall be gold in color and worn on the left sleeve of all long-sleeve shirts.
 Each service stripe "hash mark" represents four-years of sworn California law enforcement service.
-A "hash mark" may be worn 6-months before each fourth year anniversary (see Attachment A-Photo #5). - (k) All equipment, accessories and shoes will be neat, clean, well shined, and in excellent condition.
+A "hash mark" may be worn 6-months before each fourth year anniversary. - (k) All equipment, accessories and shoes will be neat, clean, well shined, and in excellent condition.
 Shoes will be in excellent repair and polished to a high gloss. - (I) For members of the Honor Guard, the wearing of the blue-felt campaign hat is authorized in lieu of the standard cover.
 The standard cover or Honor Guard hat piece is required.
 For all members of the Honor Guard, the braided-cord will be gold colored.
 The campaign hat will be secured to the head with a neck strap worn to the rear of the wearer's head, with the silver buckle centered on the wearer's head. - (m) For Academy Staff Officers, the wearing of the blue-felt campaign hat is authorized in lieu of the standard cover.
 The standard cover hat piece is required.
 If the wearer is a sergeant and above, the braided-cord will be gold colored.
 Otherwise, the braided-cord will be silver.
-The campaign hat will be secured to the head with a neck strap worn to the rear of the wearer's head, with the silver buckle centered on the wearer's head. - (n) For members of the Honor Guard, Rifle Team, or Traffic Unit, the standard necktie may be replaced by a white or black neck scarf, for certain ceremonial functions, as directed by the Chief of Police or his/her designee (see Attachment A-Photo #6).
-Honor guard members may also wear the appropriate braided cords and aiguillettes as directed by the Honor Guard Commander (see Attachment A-Photo #7).
+The campaign hat will be secured to the head with a neck strap worn to the rear of the wearer's head, with the silver buckle centered on the wearer's head. - (n) For members of the Honor Guard, Rifle Team, or Traffic Unit, the standard necktie may be replaced by a white or black neck scarf, for certain ceremonial functions, as directed by the Chief of Police or his/her designee.
+Honor guard members may also wear the appropriate braided cords and aiguillettes as directed by the Honor Guard Commander.

-1046.3.2 CLASS B UNIFORM (SEE ATTACHMENT A-PHOTO #8)
+1046.3.2 CLASS B UNIFORM